rhobbie/tool704/README.md

 ShowTape
   - Shows the content of the BCD records of a tapefile.
 This tool can be used to display the BCD records of the SHARE tapes (needs then an 80 as second parameter).

+ShowBTape
+  - Shows the content of the binary records of a tapefile.

 SplitDeck
   - Splits a cardfile into two parts.